QMTesting/qmtesting.github.io/_posts/2014-3-3-Hello-World.md

 ---

-#The QM (Quality Management) Testing sites shares tutorials, tips, and insights about test automation, quality assurance, and DevOps best practices.
+The QM (Quality Management) Testing sites shares tutorials, tips, and insights about software testing, test automation, and DevOps best practices.